shoui520/shoui520.github.io/docs/mobile-reading.md

 - (Optional) OCR for games.

 The two best options for browsers that support Yomitan on Android are **Edge Canary** and **Firefox**.
-Whichever one you use mostly boils down to personal preference, but I believe Edge Canary to have much faster performance, so this guide will walk you through the steps on getting Edge Canary set up on your Android device.
+Whichever one you use mostly boils down to personal preference, but Edge Canary has much better performance, so this guide will walk you through the steps on getting Edge Canary set up on your Android device.
 The main advantages of each option is as follows:
 ## Browsers
 ### Edge Canary